ircdocs/modern-irc/index.md

     <p>NOTE: The <tt>KILL</tt> message is weird, and I need to look at it more closely, add some examples, etc.</p>
 </div>

+### SQUIT message

+         Command: SQUIT
+      Parameters: <server> <comment>

+The `SQUIT` command disconnects a server from the network. `SQUIT` is a privileged command and is only available to IRC Operators. `<comment>` is the reason why the server link is being disconnected.

+In a traditional spanning-tree topology, the command gets forwarded to the specified server.
+And the link between the specified server and the last server to propagate the command gets broken.

+Numeric replies:

+* {% numeric ERR_NOSUCHSERVER %}
+* {% numeric ERR_NEEDMOREPARAMS %}
+* {% numeric ERR_NOPRIVILEGES %}
+* {% numeric ERR_NOPRIVS %}

+Examples:

+     SQUIT tolsun.oulu.fi :Bad Link ?  ; Command to uplink of the server tolson.oulu.fi to terminate its
+                                     connection with comment "Bad Link".

 ## Optional Messages

 These messages are not required for a server implementation to work, but SHOULD be implemented.
 If a command is not implemented, it MUST return the {% numeric ERR_UNKNOWNCOMMAND %} numeric.